Glendale Community Preschool Frequently Asked Questions

-- 2 Day classes AM or PM (Tuesday/Thursday) are meant for children 3 years of age.
-2 year olds can attend as long as they turn 3 before December 31st of that year.
+- 3-year old program classes AM or PM (Tuesday/Thursday) are meant for children 3 years of age.
+Two year-olds can attend as long as they turn 3 before December 31st of that year.

-- 3 Day classes AM or PM (Monday/Wednesday/Friday) are meant for children 4 years of age.
+- 4- year old program classes AM or PM (Monday/Wednesday/Friday) are meant for children 4 years of age.

 Q: Does my child need to be toilet trained before starting school?

-Yes, children need to be fully toilet-trained in order to attend the preschool (no pull-ups are allowed).
-Please refer to the policy in the Parent Handbook.
+Yes, children need to be fully toilet trained in order to attend the preschool.
+Please refer to the Parent Handbook.

 Q: How many children and teachers are in each class?

 Glendale Community Preschool believes small ratios and small class sizes are better for supporting children’s development.
-All of our classes operate with one teacher, one teacher’s assistant, and one parent volunteer.
+All of our classes operate with one teacher, and one teacher’s assistant.

 Q: Am I required to volunteer in my child’s classroom?

-Yes, we are a parent-run, non-profit school & we rely on volunteers both in and outside of the classroom.
-A rotation schedule for each class will be made by the class coordinator.
+Yes, we are a parent-run, Not-For-Profit school and we rely on volunteers both in and outside of the classroom.
+A rotation schedule for each class will be made by the Class Coordinator.
 Volunteers are responsible for supporting teachers and cleaning up after class.

-Families are expected to volunteer once per rotation period (approximately every 6 – 8 weeks) for each class in which they have a child registered (i.e. if a child is registered in both the 2-day and the 3-day afternoon programs, families are required to volunteer once per rotation in each of the two classes).
+Families are expected to volunteer once per rotation period (approximately every 6 – 8 weeks) for each class in which they have a child registered (i.e. if a child is registered in both the 3 year old program and 4 year old program, families are required to volunteer once per rotation in each of the two classes).